-EDUC 585 , ' '

-EDUC 586 Techniques and Strategies of (3)

-Instructional Coaching

-EDUC 582 Evaluation of Teaching Effectiveness (3)
+EDUC 582 Evaluation of Teaching Effectiveness (3) EDUC 585 Theory and Philosophy of Instruction (3) EDUC 586 Techniques and Strategies of (3) Instructional Coaching

-Minimum Total Semester Hours: 36 h
+Minimum Total Semester Hours: 36 hrs

 Transfer credit for courses already completed before admittance to the program may be substituted for required courses upon recommendation of the Education Department.
 After being admitted, the student must complete all course work at Columbia College unless specific permission is obtained from the M.Ed.
 Graduate Program Coordinator.
 A maximum of nine graduate hours may be accepted in transfer.
 Petitions for consideration of transfer credit must be made prior to the successful completion of 12 hours of graduate course work at Columbia College.